Welcome to the website Renewal-Theology!

 Now let’s define Renewal Movements.

-This website is mostly directed at the laity of all church backgrounds, and it is hoped that pastors and leaders will appreciate it too.
+This website is mostly directed at the laity of all church backgrounds, but it is hoped that pastors and leaders will appreciate it too.
 More specifically, however, it is intended for those belonging to the Renewal Movement.

 For the purposes of this website, the terms Renewal and Renewalists are broad enough to encompass these three worldwide movements: